Tomastomaslol/tomas-robot-challenge/README.md

 yarn start
 ```

-This should start an application on http://localhost:1234/.
+This should start the application on http://localhost:1234/.

-To run the application please go to the browser console where you can find following commands:
+To run the application please open the browser console where you can run following commands:

 ```javascript
 robotCommands.place({ x: 0, y: 0, facing: "SOUTH" });